Compare IPTV Subscription Plans

 A typical Six Nations weekend has three matches across Friday-Saturday-Sunday.
 The Friday night match is usually on the BBC.
 The Saturday afternoon match alternates by round — sometimes BBC, sometimes ITV.
 The Saturday tea-time match (the early-evening kick-off) is typically on the BBC.
 The Sunday afternoon match alternates again.

 The exact match-by-channel allocation is published by the Six Nations and the broadcasters before each tournament begins, typically in early January.
-Verify the current round's coverage at sixnationsrugby.com before kick-off.
+Verify the current round's coverage at sixnationsrugby.com before kick-off so you know which app to open when you sit down to every Six Nations match free round-by-round.

 S4C and Welsh-language commentary #

 S4C is the Welsh-language public broadcaster and holds the Welsh-language rights to Wales matches in the Six Nations.
 When Wales plays a Six Nations fixture, the match is broadcast simultaneously in English on the BBC or ITV (whichever holds that round) and in Welsh on S4C.
-S4C carries every Wales match in the championship.
+S4C carries every Wales match in the championship, which means a Welsh-speaking household can rugby championship online fixtures in either language without ever leaving free-to-air.

 S4C is available for free across the UK on Freeview, Freesat, Sky and Virgin, plus via the S4C Clic app and S4C on demand at s4c.cymru.
 There is no subscription.
 A TV licence is required for live S4C and most catch-up content as for any UK broadcaster.